Top 30

 Typical study weeks include:

-• Up to 8 dance technique classes every week
+- Up to eight dance technique classes every week

 Assessment